tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 .. image:: argentina/automatic-tax-configuration.png
    :align: center
-   :alt: A list of AR Localization taxes with financial amount and configuration in Odoo.
+   :alt: A list of AR Localization taxes with financial amount and configuration in CoquiAPPs.

 Taxes types
 ***********